deepaksood619/deepaksood619.github.io/docs/computer-science/testing/intro.md

 A little bit better is a test that just executes a function but does not check if the return value/the side effects are what you expect.
 So you simply run it to check if the code crashes.

-**##**Happy-Tests where you check the output of the tested function and a typical input is even better.
-I call them happy because they test what you expect to get**
+Happy-Tests where you check the output of the tested function and a typical input is even better.
+I call them happy because they test what you expect to get

-In contrast, an **unhappyexecution path** is dealing with unwanted inputs.
+In contrast, an **unhappy execution path** is dealing with unwanted inputs.
 This is also called [**negative testing**](https://en.wikipedia.org/wiki/Negative_testing).
 You check if you actually throw an error.
 Not throwing an error and silently failing is bad as it hides bugs.

-**Property testing is pretty cool.
+Property testing is pretty cool.
 There you don't test for single values, but you check if a property is still held.
-For example, the output of a factorization function can be multiplied and should equal the input**
+For example, the output of a factorization function can be multiplied and should equal the input

 <https://medium.com/swlh/unit-testing-in-python-basics-21a9a57418a0>